datacentricdesign/iob22/assignments/04-generative-art/step3.md

 server.run('0.0.0.0')
 ```

 Note the at sign `@` in front of 'server'.
 This is a `decorator`.
-There is no need to understant this mechanism at this stage.
+There is no need to understand this mechanism at this stage.
 Only remember that it allows to _connect_ the HTTP route to the following function definition.
-Thus, both definitions (route and function) must be written next to eachother, without line of code in between.
+Thus, both definitions (route and function) must be written next to each other, without any line of code in between.

-The webserver starts with the argument `0.0.0.0`.
+The web server starts with the argument `0.0.0.0`.
 It allows the webserver to be accessed from the network.

 # Task 3.1 Serve the Radial Lines Drawing